Runner3: Gameplay

 Runner3 is a rhythm platform game in which players take control of CommanderVideo, the protagonist of the Bit.Trip series.
 Similar to the previous two Runner games, CommanderVideo runs forward automatically and the player controls actions such as jumping, sliding, and kicking to overcome obstacles and collect items.
 Many of the game objects are encountered in sync with each level's background music, encouraging the player to keep the beat while playing through each level.

 There are optional collectible goods scattered across every level, the most common ones being gold bars.
 There is a set amount of gold in each level, and each bar collected increases the player's score.
-One of the more important collectables are the Mode-Ups, a less common object across all three games in the series that progresses the level's music while also allowing the player to attain a higher score.
+One of the more important collectibles is the Mode-Ups, a less common object across all three games in the series that progresses the level's music while also allowing the player to attain a higher score.
 The five modes in Runner3 (Hyper, Mega, Super, Ultra, and Extra) remain the same as in the previous games, with the player starting at Hyper and increasing one level per Mode-Up item collected.
 Notably, in previous Runner games, the Mode-Up appeared as a red 3D plus; in Runner3, it appears as a blue boombox.
 Runner3 also includes a completely new collectible, Gems, which can be found on an alternate, more difficult path that usually forces the player to skip gold bars, requiring multiple runs per level for the player to get full completion.
-Each Gem can be collected only once and are used to unlock cosmetic items.
+Each Gem can be collected only once and is used to unlock cosmetic items.

 Runner3 introduces new mechanics such as rideable vehicles and the ability to double jump.
 While previous Runner games split levels into different routes by allowing the player to either jump onto a vertical platform or slide under it, Runner3 makes use of alternate paths that branch off to the side, letting the player select the path to take simply by inputting a direction.
 The game also features side-quests, called Hero Quests, in which CommanderVideo stops to interact with non-playable characters that, for example, might task him with collecting specific items in certain levels.
 Completing Hero Quests unlocks new playable characters; in addition to past characters from the Bit.Trip series, Runner3 includes playable versions of the Shovel Knight character from the game of the same name, Eddie Riggs from Brütal Legend, and the Narrator, a caricature of voice actor Charles Martinet.

 There are 27 main levels (each containing many branching paths, collectibles, and secrets), and three main worlds (Foodland, Spookyland, and Machineland) with differently themed scenery between each world.